Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation: Abstract

 \section{Abstract}

 Camera-centric understanding and generation are two cornerstones of spatial intelligence, yet they are typically studied in isolation.
 We present \textbf{Puffin}, a unified camera-centric multimodal model that extends spatial awareness along the camera dimension.
 Puffin integrates language regression and diffusion-based generation to interpret and create scenes from arbitrary viewpoints.
 To bridge the modality gap between cameras and vision-language, we introduce a novel paradigm that treats \textit{camera as language}, enabling \textit{thinking with camera}.
 This guides the model to align spatially grounded visual cues with photographic terminology while reasoning across geometric context.
 Puffin is trained on \textbf{Puffin-4M}, a large-scale dataset of 4 million vision-language-camera triplets.
 We incorporate both global camera parameters and pixel-wise camera maps, yielding flexible and reliable spatial generation.
 Experiments demonstrate Puffin’s superior performance over specialized models for camera-centric generation and understanding.
-With instruction tuning, Puffin generalizes to diverse cross-view tasks such as spatial imagination, world exploration, and photography guidance.
-We will release the code, models, dataset pipeline, and benchmark to advance multimodal spatial intelligence research.
+With our designed instruction tuning, Puffin generalizes to diverse cross-view tasks such as spatial imagination, world exploration, and photography guidance.
+To advance multimodal spatial intelligence research, we released the code, models, dataset pipeline, and benchmark at \url{https://kangliao929.github.io/projects/puffin}.